DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/quests.md

 2. Dungeon Quest
 Dungeon Quest can only be found by interacting with the '?' icon in Dungeon, these were referred to as **Quest Giver**.
 The quest itself consisted of one thing and one thing only: "give me [X] item, and you'll get [Y] item".

 The reward for the quest itself ranged from Items to Perks.
-These perks (such as Overcharge, Reinforced, & Shield Enhance) were only usable in Nearby Enemies & Dungeon, and can only be used for a certain amount of duration.
+These perks (such as Overcharge, Reinforced, & Shield Enhance) are only usable in Nearby Enemies & Dungeons, and last only for a limited duration.

 ![QuestTab2](/resources/mobile-tutorial/QuestTab2.png)